Fidelity Foundation

 Geographic Restrictions

-Grants are restricted to organizations in twelve metropolitan areas where Fidelity has offices:
+Grants are restricted to organisations in twelve metropolitan areas where Fidelity has offices:

 - Albuquerque, NM